 Note that the first term is simply $S+T+U$ in the positive branch.
 Similar configurations appear in

-where now the helicity neurtral terms becomes $S-T-U$.
-Since the different components in the $\xi$ expansion yields component WFCs, this highly suggests that the grassmannian formula for different components can have combinations of $S, T, U$ with alternating signs, in the denominator.
+Here the helicity-neutral term becomes $S-T-U$.
+Since different terms in the $\xi$ expansion project onto different component WFCs, the Grassmannian representation naturally produces denominators involving different sign choices of $S,T,U$.
 We also have